PhillipJacobsen/python-slp/spec.md

 ## Journal

 Database containing the deserialized smartbridge history.
-It stores contract inputs and timestamp execution (ie block transaction timestamp) with `nok` set to `False` if success or `True` on failure.
+It stores contract inputs and timestamp execution (ie block transaction timestamp) with `apply` set to `True` if success or `False` on failure.
 All SLP database can be rebuilt from this database.

 Let's consider the events: